Micro-Thoughts on “Old Molly Metcalfe”

 ITS vs IT’S

 IT’S is a contraction of IT and HAS, or IT and IS.
 A contraction is the abbreviation (shortening) of a phrase or word group, using apostrophes to denote the omission of a letter (or letters).
+One merely shoves the apostrophe in the space the omitted bit would occupy.

 Common contractions include:

-• Don’t (Do not tell me how to write.)
+• Don’t = DO NOT (Don’t tell me how to write.)

 And the one we’re talking about here: it’s (it has/it is).